AndreaSuckro/acts/doc/presentation/overview.md

 # Overview

 - Open Dataset [LIDC-IDRI](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI#a30bbaec74ea46a094b9f85ae3700255) for the evaluation and training of CAD methods for lung cancer detection
-- contains 1018 cases (total of 124GB of data, 244,527 images)
+- Contains 1018 cases (total of 124GB of data, 244,527 images)
-- annotation independently performed by 4 thoratic radiologists
+- Annotation available for each case independently performed by 4 thoratic radiologists

 ---

 # Nodule

-- a lesion in the tissue with a specific morphology
+- A lesion in the tissue with a specific morphology
-- nodules with a diameter between 3-30mm no more than 6
+- Dataset contains nodules with a diameter between 3-30mm no more than 6 per patient
-- nodules may represent primary lung cancer, metastatic disease or non-cancerous processes
+- Nodules may represent primary lung cancer, metastatic disease or non-cancerous processes
-- three different classes of structures are annotated in the data
+- Three different classes of structures are annotated in the data

 ---